Key differences between deeds and agreements

 As noted in the Execution of Deeds section in relation to witnessing by two directors or a director and company secretary, it remains best practice to expressly state in the execution clause that a document is being executed as a deed to avoid any doubt as to the validity of the execution.

-Execution can take place under ss 127(2)(c) and 127(3) even if a company’s constitution provides for execution by an alternative method or is otherwise silent altogether as to the manner in which execution can occur.
+Execution can take place under sections 127(2)(c) and 127(3) even if a company’s constitution provides for execution by an alternative method or is otherwise silent altogether as to the manner in which execution can occur.
 The same presumption of regular execution referred to in the Execution of Deeds section in the context of witnessing of the fixing of a company’s common seal by two directors or a director and company secretary also applies in the case of witnessing by a sole director and company secretary (or by a sole director if there is no company secretary) of a proprietary company.

 Ensure the correct people witness the fixing of the seal